patric-boehner/cmb2-starter-testimonials-plugin/readme.txt

 - Add sass sample and link to code pen sample
 - Adding title attribute
 - Updated structure with classes to avoid overly specific selectors and to handle styling of names with no link attribute.
+- Added example file for adding review microdata to body of testimonial pages using the genesis specific filter.